apereo/apereo.github.io/_posts/cas/2025-04-11-oidc-webauthn-vuln.md

 # Credits

-The problems outlined in this security vulnerability were originally reported, researched and tested by Amossys, a French cybersecurity consulting firm.
-Amossys was kind enough to investigate the issue, offer insight to diagnose the root cause and took steps to verify the fix for various patch releases.
+The problems outlined in this security vulnerability were originally reported, researched and tested by Lucile RAZÉ and Jean-Léon CUSINATO from AMOSSYS, a cybersecurity consulting firm.
+They were kind enough to investigate the issue, offer insight to diagnose the root cause and took steps to verify the fix for various patch releases privately.

 Thank you!